adeboissiere/FUSION-human-action-recognition/README.md

 Getting started
 ---------------
 The first step to replicate our results is to clone the project and create a virtual environment using the Makefile.
 After that, the raw data should be downloaded and placed according to the default Project Organization provided above.
 Then various h5 datasets will have to be created using the Makefile.
-This will take a while but is a more practical way of handling data.
+This will take a while, but is a more practical way of handling data.
 Once the h5 files are created, you are ready to replicate our results or use them to implement your own models!

 The data used comes from the [NTU RGB+D dataset](http://rose1.ntu.edu.sg/datasets/actionrecognition.asp).